 What is the Gospel?

-The Gospel is the good news of the free offer of eternal life through faith in the Lord Jesus Christ, the Son of God and the only Advocate and High Priest for sinners.
+The Gospel is the good news of the free offer of eternal life through faith in the Lord Jesus Christ, the Son of God, the only Advocate and High Priest for sinners.

-The apostle Paul summarised the essential elements in the Gospel at the beginning of his famous defence of the bodily resurrection of the Lord Jesus Christ against its detractors – “Christ died for our sins according to the scriptures, He was buried and rose again the third day according to the scriptures” 1Cor 15:1-4 – a basic confession for saved sinners “If you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised Him from the dead, you shall be saved” Rom 10:9.
+The apostle Paul summarised the essential elements in the Gospel at the beginning of his famous defence of the bodily resurrection of the Lord Jesus Christ against its detractors – “Christ died for our sins according to the scriptures, He was buried and rose again the third day according to the scriptures” 1Cor 15:1-4.
+The bodily resurrection of Christ is an essential element in the confession of saved sinners: “If you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised Him from the dead, you shall be saved” Rom 10:9.

 Jesus – the only High Priest